ava-tan/cornell-bjj/documents/design-journey.md

         Do not submit the form.
     If the email HTML5 validation criteria has not been met:
         Show the feedback message, "Must enter a valid email address."
         Do not submit the form.
-    If the days attended HTML5 validation criteria has not been met:
-        Show the feedback message, "Must check at least one box."
-        Do not submit the form.
-    If the rate your time at the festival HTML5 validation criteria has not been met:
-        Show the feedback message, "Must select one option."
-        Do not submit the form.
-    If the emails HTML5 validation criteria has not been met:
+    If the interest textbox HTML5 validation criteria has not been met:
-        Show the feedback message, "Must select one option."
+        Show the feedback message, "Please input a response that is between 10 to 500 characters in length."
-        Do not submit the form.
     Otherwise,
         Show no feedback message.
         Submit the form to the server.